CeliaParejoAranda/Data-Analysis-Training/README.md

 - A Data Cleaning + EDA project about 911 calls (3)
 - An EDA + Machine Learning project about white wines quality (4)

 Feel free to explore them!
-The numbers indicate the order in which these projects have been done, in case you want to see only the most recent ones
+The numbers indicate the order in which these projects have been done, in case you only wish to see the most recent ones